panosstav/NavalEngineering/README.md

 # Diploma in Naval Architecture and Marine Engineering
-Engineering degree at National Technical University of Athens  (NTUA)
+Science/Engineering degree at National Technical University of Athens  (NTUA)

 ## School of Naval Architecture and Marine Engineering Coding Projects